 The Best Slow Cooker for a Family

-After you find out what the best size slow cooker for a family is you will then be looking for the best slow cooker to feed your family.
+After you find out the best size slow cooker for a family, you will look for the best one to feed your family.

 The KitchenAid KSC6223SS 6-Qt Slow Cooker has received America’s Test Kitchen’s highest rating for slow cookers.